 - Obtain a CAS from us, this is an electronic document confirming your unconditional offer for a place of study at Bath Spa.
 This will be emailed to you and contains the ‘CAS number’.

 - Check where to make your application in your country.
-You'll need to make your application in your ‘country of residence’, which is normally your home country.
+You'll need to make your application in the country where you are living.
+In this context "living" somewhere means that you are there lawfully for a reason other than short-term visit.
 If you reside outside of your home country, please contact us before making your application.

 - Apply for ATAS clearance if applicable (we'll notify you if you need to do this).